Apple Music vs Spotify Sound Quality (2026): Specs, Lossless & Atmos Compared

 - Volume normalization (Normalize / Sound Check) can change what you think sounds “better.”

-- Apple Music’s Lossless, Hi-Res Lossless, and Spatial Audio are available within the standard Apple Music subscription (no separate “HiFi add-on” required).
+- Apple Music’s Lossless, Hi-Res Lossless, and Spatial Audio are available within the standard Apple Music subscription.

 Now that both giants offer lossless audio, we need to look closer at the numbers.
 While Spotify has caught up, Apple Music still goes further with Hi-Res Lossless.